suhasHere/moq-drafts/draft-nandakumar-moq-scenarios.md

 ~~~

-The Track IDs are scoped to the broadcast under the provider and
+The Track IDs are scoped to the broadcast for the application under
-may not need to have scope beyond that.
+a provider domain.

 ## Live Streaming